 “Short and technical with great views.”

-— Adam Kagy on May 8, 2013
+— Adam Kagy

 Stay on the marked trail since the first part crosses private property.

 The warm-up is over at this point, and the riding begins.
 The trail climbs up through some amazing meadows before it tops out and crashes headlong down into Gothic Valley.
 There has been some great trail work done along the descent, but be careful.
 The switchbacks are wild and more than a few have walked sections of this.

 first to cut out a lot of paved road miles, then ride up Washington Gulch road.
 If you still have the legs after 403, ride up to Schofield pass and hit 401 as well.

-Since the trail climbs to over 11,000ft and meanders through some dark timber on north facing slopes, it usually isn't rideable without snow crossings in the timber until July.
+Since the trail climbs to over 11,000ft and meanders through some dark timber on north-facing slopes, it usually isn't rideable without snow crossings in the timber until July.